London Cage: Torture allegations

 In 1943, allegations of mistreatment at the London Cage resulted in a formal protest by MI5 director Maxwell Knight to the Secretary of State for War.
 The allegations were made by Otto Witt, a German anti-Nazi who was interrogated to determine if he was acting on behalf of German intelligence.

-At his war crimes trial, SS Obersturmbannführer Fritz Knoechlein claimed that he was tortured, which Scotland dismisses in London Cage as a "lame allegation".
-According to Knoechlein, he was stripped, deprived of sleep, kicked by guards and starved.
+At his war crimes trial, Knöchlein claimed that he was tortured, which Scotland dismisses in London Cage as a "lame allegation".
+According to Knöchlein, he was stripped, deprived of sleep, kicked by guards and starved.
 He said that he was compelled to walk in a tight circle for four hours.
-After complaining to Alexander Scotland, Knoechlein alleges that he was doused in cold water, pushed down stairs, and beaten.
+After complaining to Alexander Scotland, Knöchlein alleges that he was doused in cold water, pushed down stairs, and beaten.
 He claimed he was forced to stand beside a hot gas stove before being showered with cold water.
 He claimed that he and another prisoner were forced to run in circles while carrying heavy logs.